diofant/diofant/docs/modules/numeric-computation.rst

 Subs/evalf
 ----------

 Subs is the slowest but simplest option.
-It runs at SymPy speeds.
+It runs at Diofant speeds.
-The ``.subs(...).evalf()`` method can substitute a numeric value for a symbolic one and then evaluate the result within SymPy.
+The ``.subs(...).evalf()`` method can substitute a numeric value for a symbolic one and then evaluate the result within Diofant.

-    >>> from sympy import *
+    >>> from diofant import *
-    >>> from sympy.abc import x
+    >>> from diofant.abc import x
     >>> expr = sin(x)/x
     >>> expr.evalf(subs={x: 3.14})
     0.000507214304613640